SkryptKiddie/sfc/README.md

 5. Edit the template cURL command on`www/index.html` to reflect your instance settings.
 6. Launch both of the Python files with sudo privileges.
 The page can be accessed at the servers IP on the specified web port.
 If your SSL key requires a password, you will be prompted to input it when you start each program.

+# Supported mimetypes out of the box
+- text/plain
+- image/png
+- image/jpeg
+- image/gif
+- audio/webm

 # Troubleshooting
 ## How do I upload something?
-Refer to the `api.md` file located in this repo.
+Refer to the `api.md` file located in this repository.

 ## How do I disable SSL?
 If for some reason, you'd like to disable SSL support, follow these instructions: